-Miloliʻi (fine twist) was named for its skilled sennit twisters, who used bark from the olona (a native shrub) to make fine cord and highly valued fishnets.
-Villagers still live close to the sea, and many continue to make a living from it.
+Miloliʻi is a fishing village fighting to maintain its traditional ways while an upscale subdivision rises from the lava landscape around it.
+Miloliʻi means 'fine twist,' and historically the village was known for skilled sennit twisters, who used coconut-husk fibers to make fine cord and highly valued fishnets.
+Villagers here still live close to the sea, and many continue to make a living from it.

 Privacy is paramount in these parts, but curious tourists are treated well – as long as they act like courteous guests.
 Just bear in mind the citizens of Miloli'i have made a conscious decision to reject tourism development in their backyards.